The University of Florida | Travel Tips

 Paynes Prairie

 Just a short drive from Gainesville, Paynes Prairie Preserve State Park is a great place to experience Florida’s natural beauty and wildlife.
-While I haven’t had the chance to visit yet, I’ve heard that the popular three-mile La Chua Trail offers a great hike through the park’s scenic landscapes with opportunities for hiking, birdwatching, and spotting bison and maybe even wild horses.
-Don’t miss the observation tower for panoramic views of the prairie.
+I preferred Sweetwater Wetlands because it’s more accessible.
+However, we only did the three-mile La Chua Trail offers a great hike.
+I’m definitely heading back for the observation tower next time.
 The park has a small fee per vehicle.

 Silver Springs State Park